cole-ruehle/6104-team-project/functional-design-beta.md

 3. **Graph Visualization**
    - ✅ Frontend visualization fully functional
-   - ❌ Backend GraphExplorer concept not implemented (no persistent layouts, views, or highlighted paths)
+   - ❌ Backend GraphExplorer concept not implemented (no persistent layouts, views, or highlighted paths) and not needed since it can be integrated into Multi-Source Network concept.

 4. **Filtering**
    - ✅ Basic filtering by source, company, location